-We are Washington’s first and the on registered kombucha brewery in Seattle.
+We are Washington’s first and the only registered kombucha brewery in Seattle.
 Ours is not a kombucha-style beverage; it is authentic traditional kombucha.

 Healthful for the natural world:

 From the beginning, concern for our carbon footprint has been a prime concern; decisions in this regard have profoundly shaped the business.
-We have always washed and reused our bottles; we have elected to stay a local Seattle made company, and not truck our kombucha long distances; we put our fermentation room on the second floor so gravity, rather than pumps and motors, powers our bottling.
-We think about land stewardship when we evaluate our ingredients, so we not only use organic sugar, we source our tea from an organic, biodynamic farm.
-We compost our used tea and old SCOBYs, and make many other smaller decisions on a daily basis that reflect our commitment to the health of the natural world.
+We have always washed and reused our bottles; we have elected to stay a local Seattle-made company, and not truck our kombucha long distances; we put our fermentation room on the second floor so gravity, rather than pumps and motors, powers our bottling.
+We think about land stewardship when we evaluate our ingredients, so our sugar and tea are organic, and some of our tea is grown on a farm that is biodynamic as well.
+We compost our used tea and old SCOBYs, and we make many smaller decisions on a daily basis that reflect our commitment to the health of the natural world.